 Cherry Shrimp is more popular for a beginner aquarium.
-Its vibrant color, and easy to keep make it more popular.
+Its vibrant color, and ease to keep make it more popular.

 |Minimum Tank Size:||5 Gallons.|